dlab-berkeley/cornerstone-2015-unix-FUNdamentals/day_three/0-1_introduction.md

 > All of D-Lab's teaching materials and code are developed collaboratively with `git`

-## For this workshop, we'll also be using GitHub
+## For this workshop, we're using a shared repository on CRMPACS1

-GitHub is a website for keeping tabs on all the modified versions of your file everywhere it appears

-GitHub makes it very easy to download, modify, and share code

-> Because of difficulties with CRAN, many R writers publish packages on GitHub instead
+You may not have realized that this even WAS a Git repository initially.
+To casual observation, a Git respository looks just like a regular collection of files.

 ## About me

-My name is Dillon Niederhut, and I am a PhD Candidate in Anthropology
+My name is Dav Clark, and I am a Data Scientist in the D-Lab and BIDS

 * I won't be able to answer all your questions.
 * No one will.
-* But especially me.
-* Because programming is one endless Google Search
+* Because version control is one endless Google Search

 > At D-Lab, we call this last point "Rochelle's Law", after Rochelle Terman, who once pronounced that the only difference between a clueless user and a tech support guru is the amount of time spent googling